Patience-Yayok/Python-Correlation-Project/README.md

 #### Project overview
 Is the movie industry dying? is Netflix the new entertainment king?
 Those were the first questions that led me to create a dataset focused on movie revenue and analyze it over the last decades.
 But, why stop there?
-There are more factors that intervene in this kind of thing, like actors, genres, user ratings, and more.
+More factors intervene in this kind of thing, like actors, genres, user ratings, and more.
 And now, anyone with experience (you) can ask specific questions about the movie industry, and get answers.
 ###Data Sources